A call from the mountains

 Established, sound, and looking to the future

-Donnie E. Wheatley took over as director in 1985 and continues in that role.
-He has a special commitment to the continuing success of Boys Home because he grew up as a student here, and that experience made a lasting impression.
-Donnie continues to build on the work of earlier leaders, and today, Boys Home is as secure as the mountains it’s nestled in.
+Chris Doyle took over as director in December 2021 and continues in that role.
+Chris continues to build on the work of earlier leaders, and today, Boys Home is as secure as the mountains it’s nestled in.
 But continuing social, economic and technological change means that this institution is as important as ever.
 And we’ll continue to face the challenges faced by boys at risk, and meet their needs on their journey to becoming successful men.